Technology

 In many instances, violent attitudes and behaviors towards women are also a product of the culture and content people consume on a daily basis, such as some video games.

-According to Deutsche Welle, in some gaming communities, female gamers receive sexist bullying for playing the video game on daily basis.
+According to Deutsche Welle, in some gaming communities, female gamers receive sexist bullying for playing the video game on a daily basis.
 Electronic Arts (EA)’s partner organization Ditch the Label says that around 60 percent of online gamers have been bullied while gaming.

 As an alternative, the Pixel Project’s blog points out that certain video games themselves can serve as a form of educating gamers about sexism.